martell-n-tardy/Country-Club-SQL/README.md

 Before you begin, ensure you have met the following requirements:

 * You have jupyter notebook installed
-* You have have at least an intermediate understanding of SQL and databases
+* You have at least an intermediate understanding of SQL and databases

     If not, I strongly suggest completing the following courses offered through DataCamp: